 "The RSUs are subject to a four-year quarterly vesting schedule.
 Facebook, Inc. has four Quarterly Vesting Dates each year: February 15th, May 15th, August 15th and November 15th."

-Facebook is typically very willing to negotiate equity.
-The equity band is larger than for other components like base salary, and it is also easier to go "above band" if you are a particularly strong candidate with competitive cross offers.
+Facebook is typically willing to negotiate equity, and the equity band is larger than for other components like base salary.
 That said, there are some key tactics to be aware of when negotiating equity with Facebook, which are covered in negotiation tips below.

 Performance bonuses at Facebook are quite stable.
 While it is true that they are based on both your performance and the company's performance, the majority of engineers receive their target bonus or higher.